 The stakes are high in health care – the ability to negotiate and manage conflict is crucial for effective physician leadership.
-As academic health centers experience unprecedented disruption due to the COVID-19 pandemic and ongoing constant change in the health care landscape, the need for strong leadership skills has never been more critical.
+As the health care landscape faces constant ongoing change, the need for strong leadership skills has never been more critical.

-Academic health centers are uniquely complex and unwieldy, which makes decision-making in these environments particularly challenging.
-Academic health centers’ mission of providing medical education, research, and care often result in differing incentives and perspectives across the organization.
+Health care organizations are uniquely complex with a range of stakeholders, which can make decision-making particularly challenging.
 It can be difficult to gain the consensus to make decisions – and to get the buy-in for lasting outcomes.
-Managing in such a dynamic, turbulent environment demands a diversified set of high-level skills from physician leaders that spans the ability to effectively and strategically negotiate and manage conflict.
+Managing in such a dynamic environment demands a diversified set of high-level skills from physician leaders that spans the ability to effectively and strategically negotiate and manage conflict.